supadupa/wordpress-instagram-shop/readme.txt

 * Embed shoppable Instagram galleries & carousels into your store
 * Plug & play with WordPress - Easy to use and setup takes only 3 minutes!

-Instagram Shop plugin by Snapppt
+Shoppable galleries for Instagram by Snapppt

 = Get Snapppt to let your customers shop your Instagram feed =